makhtardiouf/qirda/README.md

 qirda
 =====

-	qirda - Send/Receive files to/from infrared-enabled devices
-  GUI made with QT 5.5
+	qirda - Transfer files to/from infrared-enabled devices GUI made with QT 5.5

  SYNOPSIS